baruwaproject/baruwa2/docs/source/install/source/apache-wsgi.rst

 	TODO

-A sample configuration file is provided in the source tar ball with the contents below, you will modify and use this sample configuration file.
+A sample configuration file is provided in the source with the contents below, you will modify and use this sample configuration file.

 .. sourcecode:: apacheconf